stefanofa/awesome/TOPICS.md

 ## solana

 *   [smartcontractkit/starter-kits](https://github.com/smartcontractkit/starter-kits) - A repo of starter kits for working with various languages and frameworks across the smart contract ecosystem.

-## rustlings

-*   [rust-lang/rustlings](https://github.com/rust-lang/rustlings) - :crab: Small exercises to get you used to reading and writing Rust code!

-## alternative

-*   [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
-Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.

-## embeddings

-*   [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
-Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.

-## example

-*   [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
-Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.

-## pgvector

-*   [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
-Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.

-## postgis

-*   [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
-Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.

-## postgrest

-*   [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
-Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.

-## vectors

-*   [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
-Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.

-## websockets

-*   [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
-Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.

-## basic

-*   [coding-horror/basic-computer-games](https://github.com/coding-horror/basic-computer-games) - An updated version of the classic "Basic Computer Games" book, with well-written examples in a variety of common MEMORY SAFE, SCRIPTING programming languages.
-See https://coding-horror.github.io/basic-computer-games/

-## basic-computer-games

-*   [coding-horror/basic-computer-games](https://github.com/coding-horror/basic-computer-games) - An updated version of the classic "Basic Computer Games" book, with well-written examples in a variety of common MEMORY SAFE, SCRIPTING programming languages.
-See https://coding-horror.github.io/basic-computer-games/

-## classic-game

-*   [coding-horror/basic-computer-games](https://github.com/coding-horror/basic-computer-games) - An updated version of the classic "Basic Computer Games" book, with well-written examples in a variety of common MEMORY SAFE, SCRIPTING programming languages.
-See https://coding-horror.github.io/basic-computer-games/